NUSTEM-UK/KV6006-Practical-Session-2022/worksheets/2-data_sources-APIs.md

 ## Other APIs

-There are, of course, rather a lot of APIs out there.
-Two worth exploring are:
+There are, of course, rather a lot of APIs out there. **Some** worth exploring are:

 * OpenWeatherMap. [https://openweathermap.org/api](https://openweathermap.org/api).
 Terrific breadth and depth of data in a service that's free for the first 1000 API calls per day.
 * The 'people in space' guy also publishes data about the International Space Station: [http://open-notify.org/](http://open-notify.org).